100 Notable alumni of

 -

-Kurt Douglas Volker is an American diplomat who served as the U.S. Ambassador to NATO and served as executive director of the McCain Institute for International Leadership.
-He worked in a volunteer capacity as the U.S. Special Representative for Ukraine until his resignation on September 27, 2019.
+Kurt Douglas Volker is an American diplomat who served as George W. Bush's last U.S. Ambassador to NATO.
+Later he served as executive director of the McCain Institute for International Leadership and in a volunteer capacity as Donald Trump's U.S. Special Representative for Ukraine until his resignation on September 27, 2019.

 -